SteveBarnett/human-centred/_posts/2025-04-10-accessibility-ready.md

 ## Testing overview

 - Code is semantic and valid
-- Editor linting does not report any errors
+- ode linting does not report any errors
 - Automated tests all pass and cover each state
-- Manual tests all pass, across our Assistive Technologies Testing Suite
+- Manual tests all pass, across our Supported Assistive Technology

 Note: full details of **Accessibility Testing** tools and processes appear in a separate document.